 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-If you’re just feeling generous, you can support It’s Good, Except It Sucks by buying us a coffee here.
-We promise not to just stare at it moodily like Ana.
+Alternately, if you’re just feeling generous, you can buy me a coffee here.
+I promise not to just stare at it moodily like Ana would.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.